Jidaigeki

+Jidaigeki (時代劇) is a genre of film, television, and theatre in Japan.
+Literally meaning "period dramas", it refers to stories that take place before the Meiji Restoration of 1868.

 Jidaigeki show the lives of the samurai, farmers, craftsmen, and merchants of their time.
 Jidaigeki films are sometimes referred to as chambara movies, a word meaning "sword fight", though chambara is more accurately a subgenre of jidaigeki.
 Jidaigeki rely on an established set of dramatic conventions including the use of makeup, language, catchphrases, and plotlines.

 Types

 Many jidaigeki take place in Edo, the military capital.
 Others show the adventures of people wandering from place to place.
 The long-running television series Zenigata Heiji and Abarenbō Shōgun typify the Edo jidaigeki.
 Mito Kōmon, the fictitious story of the travels of the historical daimyō Tokugawa Mitsukuni, and the Zatoichi movies and television series, exemplify the traveling style.